A dualization approach to the Ground State Subspace Classification of Abelian Higher Gauge Symmetry Models: Ground state subspace orthonormal bases

-This discussion leads to: \begin{prop}[GSD-1] the dimension of the ground state subspace $\mathcal{H}_0$ (GSD) as the quantity:

-\end{prop} which is the main result of \cite{dealmeida2017topological}.
-It is clear that the last expression is topological in the strict mathematical sense, given that is defined by the specific cohomology group $H^0 (C,G)$.
-It is then evident that one suitable basis for $\mathcal{H}_0$ can be labelled by the equivalence classes $\underline{\omega} \in H^0 (C,G)$, where $\omega$ is a representative element.
-This basis is immediately orthonormal, by virtue of equation (\ref{confortho}).
+This discussion leads to the following: \begin{prop}[GSD] The dimension of the subspace $\mathcal{H}_0$ (GSD) is given by: \begin{enumerate} \item $\text{GSD} = |H^0(C,G)|$ (the main result of \cite{dealmeida2017topological}), or equivalently, \item $\text{GSD}=\left| H_0 (C,G) \right|$. \end{enumerate} \end{prop} It is clear that these expressions are topological in the strict mathematical sense, since they are defined by the specific cohomology group $H^0 (C,G)$ and homology group $H_0 (C,G)$.
+Then it is evident that a suitable basis for $\mathcal{H}_0$ can be labeled by the equivalence classes $\underline{\omega} \in H^0 (C,G)$, where $\omega$ is a representative element or, equivalently, by $\hat{\underline{\nu}} \in H_0 (C,G)$, where $\nu$ is a representative element.
+These are immediately orthonormal by construction.
+We can reconcile these two bases by profiting from the already obtained isomorphisms: